 Boring Tube commutes with patchy WiFi, the benefits of limiting screen time, Apple finally improving AirPods - these are just some of the reasons that London's love affair with podcasts continues to flourish.
 And with a summer of beach-lounging stretching ahead, stacking up a few podcasts and audiobooks is a brilliant way to engage and learn while breaking free from a screen – just make sure you have some good headphones to block out the noise of your roommate's Zoom call or your husband's Houseparty catch-up.

 That the fashion industry has taken to podcasting with such gusto might seem surprising at first – fashion is, after all, a visual medium and podcasting is obviously not.
 But when you think about the fact that fashion is as much about the ideas and stories behind the garments – and the reactions they provoke – as what they look like it starts to make sense.
 Add to that the fact that the industry thrives on gossip, scandal and intrigue and you have a recipe for podcasting success.

 Today the sheer number of podcasts that cover fashion and beauty is pretty astounding, with hundreds to choose from on Apple Podcasts.
-To help make your commute a little bit more stylish, we’ve rounded up our pick of the best fashion podcasts to listen to now.
+To help make your commute a little bit more stylish, read on for the Culture Whisper guide to the best fashion podcasts to listen to now.